 - Remove the lid and enjoy!

-This recipe make approximately 2 1/2 cups cooked lentils.
+This recipe makes approximately 2 1/2 cups of cooked lentils.

 After cooking beans and legumes, the Instant Pot may collect fluid in the little catcher on the back of the pot.
 Check that and empty if needed.

 The cooked lentils can be stored in an airtight container in the refrigerator for up to 5 days or frozen for up to 2 months.
 I like to double the batch and freeze it for other meals, or to add to soups later in the week.